varabyte/kobweb/docs/k2-migration.md

   This is likely to reduce your site's bundle size.

 > [!CAUTION]
-> The ES2015 target is still new, and using it may cause bugs.
+> The ES2015 target is still new, and using it may introduce bugs.

 - Check-out the [rest of the changes in Kotlin 2.0](https://kotlinlang.org/docs/whatsnew20.html), especially the [ones for Kotlin/JS](https://kotlinlang.org/docs/whatsnew20.html#kotlin-js), which include: